pablodecm/phd_thesis/src/104_chapter_4.md

 a leaf node, the tree is split in two depending on wether based on whether a boolean condition is met, which based on a threshold for the input variable indexed by the number indicated.
-This corresponds to the first on the ensemble of trees used for classification in [Chapter @sec:higgs_pair], which was trained using binary cross entropy as loss function.
+This tree corresponds to the first on the ensemble of trees used for classification in [Chapter @sec:higgs_pair], which was trained using binary cross entropy as loss function.
 ](gfx/104_chapter_4/tree.pdf){